Putin orders partial military call-up, sparking protests - KESQ

 Western leaders said the mobilization was in response to Russia’s recent battlefield losses in Ukraine.

-U.S. national security council spokesperson John Kirby said Putin’s speech is “definitely a sign that he’s struggling, and we know that.”
+U.S. national security council spokesperson John Kirby said Putin’s speech is “definitely a sign that he’s struggling.”

 President Joe Biden told the U.N.
 General Assembly: “We will stand in solidarity against Russia’s aggression, period.”
 He said Putin’s new nuclear threats against Europe showed “reckless disregard” for Russia’s responsibilities as a signer of the Treaty on the Non-Proliferation of Nuclear Weapons.